MabeDiaby/tv_browser_json_api/README.md

 1. Install dependencies.
 1. Fulfill the listed requirements.

-Please turn in your submission as a **new pull request** by 9am on Monday.
+Please turn in your submission as a **new pull request** by 9am on Tuesday.

 ## Requirements